Gregory K. Steele QC Student Prize

 Every two years the Canadian Centre for Elder Law invites university students across Canada to submit entries.
 Submitted papers must deal with a topic related to law and aging.
-The winning paper is selected by a jury composed of CCEL staff members and its author is invited to present the paper during the Elder Law Conference.
+The winning paper is selected by a jury composed of CCEL staff members and its author is invited to present the paper during the next CCEL’s Elder Law Conference.

 The 2019 prize was awarded on June 12, 2019, to Anne-Isabelle Cloutier, LLB Candidate – Faculty of Law, McGill University, Montreal, for her paper Why a Guardianship Tribunal Is Needed In Canada.
-You will be able to discover her paper at the conference.

 The 2019 prize has been generously sponsored by Clark Wilson LLP.